 §10 The family court can make decisions based on equality, documentation and the best interests of the child.
 All allegations of criminal offenses are handled by the police.
 Gender or any type of discrimination related to children is regarded as psychological violence.

-Let us start today with creating the family law of tomorrow in the best interest of all children, parents and our society.
+Let us start today with creating the family law of tomorrow in the best interest of all child, shared parenting and society.